Blog

 Why Asset Visibility Is the Foundation of Cybersecurity

-Every cybersecurity function depends on asset data.
-If an asset isn’t known, it can’t be protected, monitored, or governed.
+Every cybersecurity function depends on asset data, and IT depends on the same data to keep systems running.
+If an asset isn’t known, it can’t be protected by security or maintained by IT.
 Asset visibility enables you to:

 • Identify vulnerable or unpatched systems